 When you choose to play paintball with someone or a group of players, everyone agrees to follow the rules.
 This helps to prevent injuries from occurring and makes sure the best player wins.
 Some guidelines for most games include not washing the paint off when you are hit and keeping your helmet on at all times.
 These rules seem like common sense but you would be surprised how many people ignore them.
 If this does happen, disqualify the player or players and ban them.
 Always make sure that all newbies know the rules before playing and that everyone agrees.
 It will be much easier to get rid of them after if you do this.

-I hope this comprehensive guide to paintball wounds is helpful.
+I hope this comprehensive guide to paintball bruises was helpful.
 Now you know everything you need to know about staying safe, reducing pain and how to cut the chances of getting hurt.
-If there is anything else that was not covered, please feel free to reach out to us to have your questions asked or wait for this guide to be updated.
+Now that you know all you need to know about bruises and welts, check out our best paintball guns for the money to start looking for gear.

 Below is a great example of what it feels like to have a paintball connect with your skin.
 Enjoy it but let it be a warning and a lesson.